PashaBibko/PashaBibko-Util/README.md

 ### Getting started

 To use any of the functions/classes within your project you can find them under the "PashaBibko::Util" namespace.
-Unless you have a namespace already called Util it is recommended to use: `using namespace PashaBibko`.
+As the namespace is quite long shorthands are provided:
+- PBU for PashaBibko::Util
+- PB for PashaBibko

 Example uses of some of the classes and functions can be found within the examples/ subdir or can be seen [here](https://github.com/PashaBibko/PashaBibko-Util/blob/main/example/ExampleUse.cpp)